gopheracademy/gopheracademy-web/content/advent-2019/testing-buffalo-apps.md

 ## Wrapping up

-As I mentioned when I started this post Buffalo comes with testing ready for you.
+As I mentioned when I started this post, Buffalo comes with testing ready for you.
 I explained in this post some of the layers that you should be testing in a typical Buffalo app but there are other layers that I didn’t mention (Background Tasks and Emails jump to my mind immediately).

 I hope you enjoyed the read, If you have questions or comments reach me in twitter at [@paganotoni](https://twitter.com/paganotoni) or find more about my company (Wawandco) at [wawand.co](http://wawand.co) or if you’re someone visual you can check our our [dribbble profile](https://dribbble.com/wawandco).